garyfleming/continuous-entropy/continuous-entropy.md

 # Always use a Lock file!

 ^ This is worth calling out.
 If you have open ranges and a lock file, *always* use and commit the lock file.
-The number of "it works on my machine" arguments I've seen (particularly in JS spaces) that came to poor lock file/dep management is pretty absurd.
+The number of "it works on my machine" arguments I've seen (particularly in JS spaces) that came down to poor lock file/dep management is pretty absurd.

 ---